-Content marketing as a tool to build relationships
+Content marketing as a tool to for influencer marketing

 If there’s one skill that can have an outsized impact on your business (and life outside of business), it’s relationship-building.
 Think back to one of the big turning points of your life–that first customer, that new job, closing that deal–it probably happened as a result of a relationship you built.